Bolivia

 Current environmental issues affecting the Bolivian people: the clearing of land for agricultural purposes and the international demand for tropical timber are contributing to deforestation; soil erosion from overgrazing and poor cultivation methods (including slash-and-burn agriculture); desertification; loss of biodiversity; industrial pollution of water supplies used for drinking and irrigation.

-Google maps Bolivia
+Google Maps Bolivia

 The capital and other divisions